isomerpages/moe-etd-tflb/_source-finder/Repository.md

 description: ""
 ---
 <h1>Repository</h1>
-<p>Welcome to our incredible community of teachers who share valuable resources!
+<p>Welcome to our incredible community of teachers who share valuable and
+curated resources for teaching and learning!
 It's worth mentioning that MOE HQ doesn't monitor the credibillity of these resources or their alignment to syllabus outcomes - we trust you to exercise your professional judgment when contributing or using resources.
 Ready to start?</p>
 <p>Click the respective subjects to access and contribute resources:</p>
 <ol data-tight="true" class="tight">
 <li>